catamphetamine/react-phone-number-input/README.md

  * `convertToNational` — if set to `true` will convert international phone number `value` into a local phone number when the component mounts (see the demo).
 The reason it is `false` by default is that the newer generation grows up when there are no stationary phones and therefore everyone inputs phone numbers with a `+` in their smartphones so local phone numbers should now be considered obsolete.

+ * `error` — a `String` error message that should be shown

+ * `indicateInvalid` — set to `true` to display the `error` (otherwise it will not be displayed).
+The reason for this flag is to enable "smart" error indication, e.g. only display the error after the user tries to submit the form.

 For the full list of all possible `props` see the [source code](https://github.com/catamphetamine/react-phone-number-input/blob/master/source/Input.js).
 All other properties are passed through to the `<input/>` component.

 There have also been some [reports](https://github.com/catamphetamine/react-phone-number-input/issues/59) of non-stock Android keyboards not handling caret positioning properly.